Accessibility Tools

 • Memory issues or confusion

 If you’re wondering whether someone you care about is showing signs of heroin dependence, trust your instincts.
-Substance use can spiral quickly, especially with a drug as potent and dangerous as heroin.
+Substance use can spiral quickly, especially with a drug as potent and dangerous as heroin

-The Dangers of Heroin Overdose
+Dangers of Heroin Overdose

 Overdosing is one of the most serious and immediate risks of heroin addiction.
 Heroin is a potent opioid, and when abused, even a small miscalculation in dosage can quickly lead to respiratory depression, coma, or death.